 The need for business financing for SMBs can’t be overstated.
 94% of the SMBs that we spoke to for our Embedded Finance Report said they would benefit from access to liquidity in order to grow their business.

-Financial management is often one of the least favorite tasks for entrepreneurs.
+Financial management is often one of the least favorite aspects for entrepreneurs in running their business.
 Helping SMBs with financial services that are tailored to their needs are instrumental in supporting their growth.

 Embedded finance eradicates these hurdles.
-Since payments and financial services are run on the same platform, payouts are instant, reconciliation can be automated, and additional financial services can be added as needed.
+Since payments and financial services are run on the same platform, payouts are instant, reconciliation can be automated, and additional financial services can be added to your users’ needs.

 It can take days for payouts to arrive in a business bank account, depending on the currencies and banks involved.
-Especially for a business that deals with a high volume of transactions, like a bagel shop.
-With hundreds of daily sales of bagels and coffee, it’s impossible for business owners to keep track of how much cash is still coming their way.
+Especially for a business that deals with a high volume of transactions, like a bagel shop, that’s a problem.
+With hundreds of daily sales of bagels and coffee, it’s impossible for business owners to mentally keep track of how much cash is still coming their way.
 When ordering supplies or deciding on an investment in a new counter, that’s crucial information.

 By running payments and accounts on a single infrastructure, you can eliminate delays and can pay out SMBs hard earned cash on the same sales day making financial services an integrated part of any given workday.
-They log on to your platform and get immediate access to their business and finances in one place..
+They log on to your platform and get immediate access to their business and finances on a single interface.

 It also allows you to automate reconciliation.
 When it’s time to make up the books, users still need to manually sift through payments, payouts, receipts, and allocate tips.
 If they can manage all their financial services on one platform, they don’t have to reconcile between multiple systems or deal with paperwork.

-When a business owner needs to invest in extra stock for peak season sales or to replace broken equipment, they might not have the liquidity to do so.
+When a business owner needs to invest in extra stock in time for high season or replace broken equipment, they might not have the liquidity to do so.
 With embedded business financing, you can give users fast access to the capital they need when they need it.

 Pro-active risk assessments identify which users qualify for a cash advance based on historical transactional data.
 When business owners log in to your platform, they are presented with business financing options they can actually afford and get funded with a few clicks.

-So when the van of a dog walker breaks down, they can minimise damage to their business.
-By logging in to their bookkeeping platform and getting fast access to funds, they can repair their vehicle and keep their business running.
+So when the van of a dog walker breaks down, they can minimize damage to their business.
+By logging in to their bookkeeping platform and getting fast access to funds, they can afford the repairs to their vehicle and keep their business running.